GeoscienceAustralia/BAL/_sources/docs/userguide/background.rst.txt

 We consider eight cardinal directions: north, northeast, east, southeast, south, southwest, west, and northwest.
 For each cardinal direction, we consider the neighbouring cells up to 100 metres from the site.
-We calculate the BAL for each neighbouring cell with regards to the site based on the neighbouring cell's:
+We calculate the BAL for each cell surrounding the site based on the neighbouring cell's:

 * vegetation type
 * upslope or downslope orientation and grade (slope)
-* its distance to the site
+* distance to the site

 The calculated BAL falls into one of the following categories:
-12.5, 19, 29, 40, 100, where 100 represents Fire Zone (FZ).
+12.5, 19, 29, 40 or 100, where 100 represents Fire Zone (FZ).

 .. note:: Where the downslope is greater than 20 degrees and there is
 	  vegetation, a constant value of 200 is given to the BAL.